neuronumcybernetics/neuronum/README.md

 ## Getting Started Goals
-- **Neuronum Cell**: Create a Cell to start interacting with the Network
+- Create a Cell to start interacting with the Network
-- **Neuronum Node**: Setup a Node that streams and syncs the message: Hello, Neuronum! in real-time
+- Setup a private Node that streams and syncs the message: Hello, Neuronum!
+- Connect your Node to the Neuronum Network

 ### Requirements